Ratcatcher (film): Plot

 James befriends a girl, Margaret Anne, whom he tries to help after her glasses are thrown into the canal by the local gang.
-James and Margaret Anne become close friends.
-She is his only other relief from his home environment.
-Margaret Anne has problems of her own, being abused by the local gang.
-The duo find comfort in each other's company.
+James and Margaret Anne become friends and find comfort in each other's company.
+Both find some relief, James from his home environment and Margaret Anne from the local gang's abuse.
 One of James' friends, Kenny, receives a pet mouse as a birthday present.
 After the gang throw the mouse around in the air to make him "fly", Kenny ties the mouse's tail to a balloon, and the film shows it floating to the moon.
 Then, Kenny's mouse joins a whole colony of other mice frolicking on the moon.

-Kenny later falls in the canal and is rescued by James' father, making him briefly into a local hero.
+Kenny later falls in the canal and is rescued by James' father, who briefly becomes a local hero and is given a medal for bravery.
+His father's heavy drinking continues.
+One night he comes home drunk, striking James' mother in anger as the family look on.
+His mother and father later reconcile and dance together.
+James visits Margaret Anne's home and the two lay in bed.

-Though the military eventually comes and cleans up all the rubbish in the neighbourhood, James realises that his situation will most likely never change.
-He plunges himself into the canal, and a brief scene is shown, in which James and his family are moving into a new neighbourhood.
+Though the Army eventually arrive to clean all the rubbish from the neighbourhood, James realises that his situation will most likely never change.
+After failing to recover Margaret Anne's glasses from the canal, he sees her being abused once again with the local gang taking turns to assault her.
+After Kenny taunts him for causing Ryan's death, James throws himself into the canal.
+A brief scene is shown of James and his family moving into a new neighbourhood, carrying their furniture and possessions across the wheat field that James discovered earlier.
+James walks behind the main group and slowly faces the camera, his face breaking into a smile.

+The closing credits play, showing James drowning in slow motion in the murky canal water.